1952 – 2000

 Fortunately, Sanderson was not the only one who was aware of the precarious situation.
 When the Queen left Aldergrove by car, she was fifteen minutes behind schedule.
 But the police cleared the road to the shipyard, and the Queen instructed her driver to exceed the speed limits as the party raced through the streets of Belfast to make it there on time.
 Fortunately, their efforts were not in vain.
 Having regained the lost fifteen minutes during the speedy drive, the Queen arrived just on time, accompanied by ‘God Save the Queen’ played by the Royal Inniskilling Fusiliers as she stepped out of the car.

 Before sending the vessel down the slipway into the water, the Queen spoke the traditional words: “I name this ship Southern Cross.
 May God protect her, and all who sail in her.”
-She then swung the bottle with accuracy, smashing it across the bow, and the mountain of steel began moving.
+She then pulled a lever, and released the bottle (that had been carefully aimed well in advance of the ceremony), smashing it across the bow, and the mountain of steel began moving.
 Sliding into her rightful element to the cheers of the gathered crowd and whistles from nearby boats, the great hulk was soon brought to a halt and moved to her fitting-out berth where she would be completed.
 The Southern Cross was born.

 A few months later, the fitting-out had been completed, and the ship was ready to go through her acceptance sea trials.
 These were performed perfectly satisfactory off the Isle of Arran, with the ship achieving a maximum speed of 21 knots over the measured mile.
 And so, Shaw, Savill & Albion Line was happy to take delivery of the Southern Cross on February 23rd 1955.
 Her debut on the run to Australia and New Zealand was still one month away, and so this time was put to good use with a few so-called shakedown cruises, to familiarise the crew with their new ship.